bdvorsky/multiJGL/README.md

 MultiJGL project is about developing a general framework for the inference of multi-dependency (linear and nonlinear) networks across multiple sample groups.
+The current implementation introduces a nonlinear extension of the popular joint graphical lasso (JGL) enabling the identifcation of both linear and nonlinear dependencies between nodes in a hierarchical manner.